LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 ### realtime store

 The realtime store is the default destination of realtime data.
-We store data from all topics in a dedicated ingestion table and then build materialized views for users to get the latest snapshot of data.
+We store data from all category schemas in a dedicated ingestion table and then build materialized views for users to get the latest values of the data, according to the designated timestamp for that category schema.
 With materialized view here we mean a physical table that is automatically updated if its source table in the store changes.

 **Invariants**
 - Implements category schemas as ingestion tables